Toome: History

 Roddy McCorley, a Presbyterian radical, was a local of the parish of Duneane.
 He fought as a United Irishman in the Rebellion of 1798 against British rule in Ireland but was captured.
 He was hanged on 28 February 1800 "near the bridge of Toome", which had been partially destroyed by rebels in 1798 to prevent the arrival of reinforcements from west of the River Bann.
 His body was then dissected by the British and buried under the road that went from Belfast to Derry.
-In 1852, when the road was being reconstructed, a nephew had McCorley's body exhumed and given a proper burial in an unmarked grave in Duneane.
-A memorial in honour of McCorley now stands in Toome as you enter the village from County Londonderry.
+In 1852, while the bridge at Toome was being replaced as part of drainage works on Lough Neagh, a nephew had McCorley's body exhumed between March 1852 and October 1853, and McCorley was then given a proper burial in an unmarked grave in Duneane.
+Although a memorial was made for McCorley's grave later, repeated desecration led to the grave becoming unmarked once more.
+In November 1954, a memorial in honour of McCorley was erected in Toome, but was destroyed by loyalists using explosives on 1 January 1969, anticipating a People's Democracy civil rights march through the village.
+In the late 1970s another monument was erected and stands in Toome as you enter the village from County Londonderry.
 His story became the subject of a popular song written in 1898 by Ethna Carbery.

 Economy

-The largest industry in Toome is eel fishing, supplying the European market.
+Eel fishing is a major industry around Lough Neagh, with Toome hosting the largest eel fishery in Europe.
+These fisheries supply both the British and European markets.
 The eel fisheries have been commemorated in a number of poems by Seamus Heaney.
+In September 2011, the eel fished in Lough Neagh were the first food product in Northern Ireland to achieve a Protected Geographical Indication status in the European Union.

-Within the last century mining for diatomite has developed as extensive deposits are found in the Toome area.
-This mineral was used as an absorbent for gelignite and for toothpaste.
+Within the last century, diatomite production has developed as extensive deposits are found in the Toome area.
+This mineral was used as an absorbent for explosives such as gelignite and as an abrasive in toothpastes and some cleaning products.

 Sport

-The local Gaelic Athletic Association club in the area is Erins Own, Cargin.
+The local Gaelic Athletic Association club in the area is Erins Own GAC, Cargin.

-Some of the most thrilling motor boat (hydroplane) racing ever seen in Ireland took place at Toombridge on the River Bann in 1930.
-Hydroplanes from Ulster, the Irish Free State and England took part in the 'Bann 100'.
+In 1928, Toome was the scene of a hydroplane race on the River Bann.
+Hydroplanes from all across Ireland and the United Kingdom took part in the 'Bann 100'.
 The main trophies was The Belfast Newsletter Challenge trophy.
 Hydroplanes reached speeds of 34.77 mph.
+The hydroplane, 'Non Sequiter', won the 100 mi outboard race.